sfabrizio/dotfiles/README.md

 # Sam’s dotfiles

 This is my personal dotfiles.
 I created it from scratch.
 You are free to use it if you want..
 But I recommend you create your own dotfiles..
 It's a learning journey and It's fun!
-You can do waht you exactly want or just take the inpiration for another dotfiles and make it in your own way.
+You can do exactly what you want or you can just take the inpiration for another dotfiles and make it in your own way.

 ![my shell prompt & my vim](https://raw.githubusercontent.com/sfabrizio/dotfiles/master/screenshots/preview2.png)

 # Features

-> This dotfile in mostly oriented for work with JS enviroments.
+> This dotfile is more friendly for work with JS enviroments.
+But I use it with other lenguages too and It's fine.

 ## ZSH
 - custom zsh theme: sam-theme